genexuslabs/ExcelToGX/README.md

 You need to configure the ExcelToBC.exe.config file with the values for:

-- Row and Column for the TransactionName, Column for the Transaction Description (row is assumed the same as the Transaction Name)
+- Row and Column for the TransactionName, Row and Column for the Transaction Description

 - Row and Column of the start where the the collection of attributes are specified.